The Benefits of Sponsoring International Talent

 One of the biggest advantages of sponsoring international talent is the ability to offer a pathway to permanent residency.
 After working for you on a 482 visa, eligible workers may apply for the Employer Nomination Scheme (subclass 186) visa, which grants permanent residency.

-The same happens if you sponsor them under a Skilled Employer Sponsored Regional (subclass 494) visa or, even you could directly sponsor them for a Permanent visa such as the subclass 186.
+The same applies if you sponsor them under a Skilled Employer Sponsored Regional (subclass 494) visa.
+You could even directly sponsor them for a Permanent visa, such as the subclass 186.

-These pathways help you retain valuable employees and provides them with long-term security in Australia.
+These pathways help you retain valuable employees and provide them with long-term security in Australia.

 Tips for Success

-Keep thorough records of your recruitment efforts for Labour Market Testing
+Keep Records: Maintain thorough records of your recruitment efforts for Labour Market Testing.

-Consider engaging a registered migration agent to maximise your chances of success
+Engage a Migration Agent: Consider hiring a registered migration agent to maximize your chances of success.

-Stay informed about changes to skilled occupation lists and nomination / visa requirements
+Stay Informed: Keep up with changes to skilled occupation lists and nomination/visa requirements.

-Support your sponsored workers with onboarding and settling into Australia
+Support Your Workers: Help your sponsored workers with onboarding and settling into Australia.

 Need Help?